Blue iguana: Reproduction

 Mating occurs from May through June.
 Copulation is preceded by numerous head-bobs on the part of the male, who then circles around behind the female and grasps the nape of her neck.
 He then attempts to restrain the female in order to manoeuvre his tail under hers to position himself for intromission (copulation).
 Copulation generally lasts from 30 to 90 seconds, and a pair is rarely observed mating more than once or twice a day.
-A clutch of anywhere from 1 to 21 eggs are usually laid in June or July depending on the size and age of the female, in nests excavated in pockets of earth exposed to the sun.
+A clutch of 1 to 21 eggs is usually laid in June or July depending on the size and age of the female, in nests excavated in pockets of earth exposed to the sun.
 Several exploratory nests are begun before one is completed.
 These burrows can range from 16 in to over 60 in in length, with an enlarged chamber at its terminal portion to allow the female to turn around.
 The temperature within nests that have been monitored by researchers remained a constant 32 °C throughout the incubation period which ranges from 65 to 90 days.
 The blue iguana's eggs are among the largest laid by any lizard.

 Individuals are aggressively territorial from the age of about three months onward.
 They typically reach sexual maturity after four years of age in captivity.